 Bailey Lorv has been a member of the Rainbow’s End Board of Director since 2013.
-Bailey is passionate about mental health rehabilitation, social marketing, and the intersect of business development and healthcare.
+Bailey is passionate about mental health rehabilitation and business development in the healthcare sector.

 John is a strong advocate for continued improvement and change in the healthcare system, with experience both in the hospital and academic health environments.
 As a community volunteer in the Hamilton area, John spends his time in governance roles for community health and social enterprises.